 2. Maintain a Relaxed Grip

-A nice, relaxed grip is one of the main things that will improve your handwriting.
-A “relaxed grip” means that none of the muscles in your hand are overly flexed, and your fingernails shouldn’t be white from squeezing the pen’s barrel.
+A relaxed, fairly loose grip is one of the main things that will improve your handwriting.
+None of the muscles in your hand should feel tense or flexed, and your fingernails shouldn’t be white from squeezing the pen’s barrel.

-Many people tend to clutch the pen, which will result in an achy hand after a few minutes of writing.
+Many people tend to clutch the pen, which will result in an achy hand and shaky writing.
 We often clutch without realizing we’re doing it, so try to mentally check yourself every few minutes to make sure you’re still holding the pen comfortably.

 … Or you can doodle a few “telephone wires” or similar forms.